rokath/trice/docs/TriceUserGuide.md

 ###  2.6. <a name='Avoidit'></a>Avoid it

+####  2.6.1. <a name='ParserLimitation'></a>Parser Limitation

-Because the implemented souce code parser for `trice insert` and `trice clean` is only a simple one, there is one important limitation:
+Because the implemented source code parser for `trice insert` and `trice clean` is only a simple one, there is one important limitation:

-- Do not use an unescaped singe double quote in soure code comments.
+- Do not use an unescaped singe double quote in source code comments.
 Example:

 ```C
 trice( "hi 0" );